The importance of South-South solidarity in a sustainable recovery

 Spreading the successful YouthConnekt model across Africa

 YouthConnekt was developed in Rwanda in 2012 with the aim of connecting young people to role models, peers, resources, technologies, skills and economic opportunities.
-YouthConnekt strengthen and expand leadership and entrepreneurship skills, as well as productive youth employment opportunities.
+YouthConnekt strengthens and expands leadership and entrepreneurship skills, as well as productive youth employment opportunities.
 UNDP Africa has developed YouthConnekt in eight countries — Rwanda, the Democratic Republic of the Congo, Congo Brazzaville, Liberia, Zambia, Cape Verde, Gambia and Uganda.
 It continues to expand the programme across the continent, creating jobs for young Africans and helping them develop the skills to become business leaders.

 Our partnership with the Tony Elumelu Foundation, focuses on youth entrepreneurship and empowerment in Africa and plans to support 100,000 African entrepreneurs over 10 years.